dellroyIT/DellroyIT/README.md

-<div style="text-align: center">Hello, I'm Dellroy IT and I'm beginner Front-End developer</div>
+### Hello, I'm Dellroy IT and I'm beginner Front-End developer

 ### 👩‍💻 Socials: